Sudan police teargas protesters after student deaths

 Sudan has avoided the mass protests that unseated rulers in Tunisia, Egypt and Libya last year, but rising food prices and other grievances have inspired smaller demonstrations.

-On Saturday, activists blamed authorities for the deaths of four students whose bodies were discovered in a canal in a farming region south of Khartoum after a protest earlier in the week.
+Activists blamed the authorities for the deaths of the students, whose bodies were discovered in a canal in a farming region south of Khartoum after the protest on Wednesday.

 Students from Sudan’s war-torn western region of Darfur had staged the sit-in at a university there to demand they be exempted from tuition fees, as a presidential decree allowed, according to a member of a Darfur student association.